grace-notes/website/contents/topics/holy-spirit-spiritual-gifts.md

 ---
-title: Holy Spirit Spiritual Gifts
+title: "Spiritual Gifts"
+pdf: "holyspirit_spiritualgifts.pdf"
-description: the divine power which is given to each Christian at the time of salvation.
+description: "the divine power which is given to each Christian at the time of salvation."
 template: lesson.jade
 ---